 There are a few additional advantages in using WordPresss, especially when it comes to blogging.
 First of all it has a Media Library, which allows you to easily store, access and re-use your older images and files anywhere on the site.
-With Squarespace you need to re-upload images everytime you create something new (except for gallery images).
+Also, in WordPress it’s very easy to create and edit galleries.
+With Squarespace you need to re-upload images every time you create something new (except for gallery images).

 Secondly, WordPress is more powerful with tagging and content categorization.
 If you blog a lot, and want to structure your content by location, type of photoshoot, vendor, work vs personal project, etc – you can just by assigning it to a specific category or tag.